aidulcandra/wachan/README.md

     - `options.contacts[]` - Array of contacts to send.
 Each item is a `contact`:
         - `contact.name` - The displayed name of the contact.
         - `contact.number` - The contact number (in string)
+    - `options.poll` - Poll object to send as poll message
+        - `options.poll.title` - Title of the poll
+        - `options.poll.options[]` - Options for the poll as array of strings
+        - `options.poll.multiple` - If true, then allow multiple selection

 <b>Note:</b> Since `bot.sendMessage()` and `message.reply()` return a message object which contains a `text` property, returning the result of these functions inside a response function can make your bot send message twice.
 For example:
 ```js